For AI Agents Alpha

 OpenAPI Spec

-The specification is an OpenAPI 3.0 YAML file.
-Use it to auto-generate a client or to understand the full request/response schemas.
+The machine-readable API specification, an OpenAPI 3.1 YAML file, is at https://broadbandmap.com/static/openapi/v1.yaml.
+Use it to auto-generate a client or understand request/response schemas.

 Quick Reference

-There are two lookup endpoints.
-An API key is required, passed as an Authorization: Bearer YOUR_API_KEY header.
-Free demo keys and paid plans are available on the API plans page; each plan includes a monthly request quota.
+The API has two primary lookup endpoints (plus a usage-related endpoint).
+An API key is required and must be passed as an Authorization: Bearer YOUR_API_KEY header.
+Paid API subscriptions and free demo plans are available from the API page.
+Paid plans include larger monthly request quotas.

 Internet Providers